WordPress Hosting & WordPress Setup Guide

-Global Internet users spend an average time of 16 hours per month, while in the USA, internet users spend 32 hours per month.
+Global Internet users spend an average of 16 hours per month, while internet users spend 32 hours per month in the USA.
 On average, Google searches reach 4.7 billion a day.

 So now you know where your next “big” business opportunity is – the internet!

 But is it easy to compete with 100’s and 1000’s of other competitors on the internet?
 After all, on average, 380 new sites are created every minute!